 To Send an Encrypted Email to Non-University Email Addresses

 - Open Outlook (Outlook 2016 is used in this Quicknote).

 - Click New Email to start a new email.

 - Type your email and attach your files if you wish.

-- Send your message.
+- Click Send to send your email.

 - Delete the sent message from your mailbox's Sent folder.
 This will prevent the sensitive data from being in your mailbox, so this is a critical step.

 NOTE: When the recipient clicks on the link to read the message, if it is their first time receiving a message sent via this method, they may have to follow onscreen instructions to register an email and password before being able to access the message.
 Once registered, the recipient should be able to access the message, including any attachments using a web browser window.